boomcamp/pyenv-installation/README.md

-### How to configure pyenv and isolate python versions.
+### How to configure pyenv and isolate python versions with pyenv.

 **pyenv** = is a tool for simple python version management.